Burkina Faso

 Preference utilisation and export diversification

-Preference Utilisation vs. total eligible imports
+Preference utilisation (%) vs. total eligible imports (in € million)

-The largest product sections under EBA
+The largest product sections under EBA (€ million, 2023)

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Burkina Faso is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Burkina Faso is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Burkina Faso maintains a very high level of ratification and has ratified all 15 core international conventions on human and labour rights.
 This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
 Additionally, Burkina Faso has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.

 Core international conventions on human rights and labour standards